 One of the biggest challenges that most organizations face today is ensuring high availability and accessibility of data over the complex set of networks they have in place.
 Having around-the-clock and real-time access to crucial business data can help organizations carry out processes seamlessly and maintain a steady revenue flow.
 Organizations, thus have a growing need to scale their systems & provide the support for accessing data seamlessly.
 Replicating data is one such technique that allows users to access data from numerous sources such as servers, sites, etc. in real-time, thereby tackling the challenge of maintaining high data availability.

 This article aims at providing you with in-depth knowledge about how to Replicate Databases seamlessly.
-Upon a complete walkthrough of the content, you’ll have a great understanding of what data replication is all about, numerous strategies and tools that you can use and why you must start replicating and maintaining your crucial business data.
+Upon a complete walkthrough of the content, you’ll have a great understanding of what data replication is all about, numerous strategies and tools that you can use, and why you must start replicating and maintaining your crucial business data.

 Table of Contents

-- Introduction to Data Replication
+- What is Data Replication

 - Understanding the Need to Replicate Databases